 Umami, the taste of pleasure

-In the 1980’s, a 5th taste is added to the list of the four common tastes, saltiness, sweetness, sourness and bitterness: umami.
-Umami describes a pleasant, mouth-filling and lingering taste and means literally “delicious taste” in Japanese.
+In the 1980’s, a 5th taste was added to the list of the four common tastes of saltiness, sweetness, sourness and bitterness: umami.
+Umami describes a pleasant, mouth-filling and lingering taste and literally means “delicious taste” in Japanese.
 This distinctive taste is brought by a specific amino acid and nucleotides.

-Often associated with Asian cuisine, Umami is found in many other foodstuffs like parmesan cheese, dashi, mushroom or tomatoes.
+Often associated with Asian cuisine, umami is found in many other foods like parmesan cheese, dashi, mushroom or tomatoes.

-With a natural content of nucleotides and amino acids, Springer® 2000 and Pronal™ 2000 are ranges of yeast extracts, powerful in umami taste.
+With a natural content of nucleotides and amino acids, Springer® 2000 and Pronal™ 2000 are ranges of yeast extracts that are powerful in umami taste.